humanoidsbv/team-awesome-dirk/README.md

 ## Purpose of the app

 This app is build for employess to view and upload timesheets, team members, projects, clients and documents.
-It's and easy way to automate you company's employer administration.
+It's an easy way to automate you company's employer administration.

 ## Tech-stack